Lily Rani Biswas

 Lily Rani Biswas (লিলি রানী বিশ্বাস; born 5 December 1989) is a Bangladeshi former cricketer who played as a right-arm medium bowler.
-She appeared in four Twenty20 Internationals for Bangladesh for a little over a year from 2012 to 2013 and played domestic cricket for Dhaka Division and Barisal Division.
+She appeared in four Twenty20 Internationals for Bangladesh during a little over a year in 2012–2013 and played domestic cricket for Dhaka Division and Barisal Division.

 In June 2018, she was part of Bangladesh's squad that won their first ever Women's Asia Cup title, although she did not play a match.
 Later that same month, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.